 Again, eight years ago, it would have been nearly impossible to actively track, measure, and improve upon a campaign with hundreds of influencers simultaneously.
 Today, it’s not only commonplace but an expected and necessary component of effective influencer marketing.
 More sophisticated technology tools now allow marketers to monitor and manage their influencer marketing campaigns.

 For all these reasons, influencer marketing has become a great strategy for brands looking to grab customer attention, generate high-quality content, and increase sales.
 Especially in these times of uncertainty, marketers need to re-examine their motivations, metrics, and objectives, as well as tone, to reflect how today’s climate has affected consumer consumption habits.

 Related Content: The Importance of Brand Management in the Digital Age

 While some brands face challenges to find a way forward during the pandemic, there is still a need for social content as we see a change in consumer behaviour and an uptick in social media usage.
 Audiences are seeking content that might be helpful during this time and influencer content is currently adapting to this new climate.

 It’s important to remember that influencer marketing, when executed effectively, is a tried and tested method of communication that delivers measurable ROI.
 How the world of influencer marketing looks and operates has changed, and in five years, it may be different from today.
-Influencer marketing may have had its roots in celebrity endorsements in the past, but its evolution towards creating authentic and highly engageable community content will continue to carry it forward.
+Influencer marketing may have had its roots in celebrity endorsements in the past, but the evolution towards creating authentic and highly engageable community content will continue to carry it forward.